Stillwater Area Scholastic Cycling Advocates

 In order to be eligible to serve as a director on the board of directors, the individual must be 18 years of age.
 Directors may be elected at any board meeting by the majority vote of the existing board of directors.
 The election of directors to replace those who have fulfilled their term of office shall take place in January of each year.4.05 Vacancies

 (a) Quorum.
 A majority of the directors in office immediately before a meeting shall constitute a quorum for the transaction of business at that meeting of the board.
-No business shall be considered by the board at any meeting at which a quorum is not present.(b) Majority Vote.
-Except as otherwise required by law or by the articles of incorporation, the act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the board.
+No business shall be considered by the board at any meeting at which a quorum is not present.4.09 Compensation for Board Service

 Directors shall receive no compensation for carrying out their duties as directors.
 The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities, such as travel expenses to attend board meetings.4.10 Compensation for Professional Services by Directors